CAP-Ed Programs

 A program of the Center for Applied Policy (CAP-Ed) at UC Davis

-California Superintendents Collaborative Network’s primary objective is to form an ongoing network of practicing superintendents who are deeply committed to creating coherent and effective systems of instruction in their districts; a network of superintendents who have a genuine willingness to collaboratively explore a variety of implementation strategies that support teaching and learning of all students using a “problems of practice and theories of action” model of inquiry.
+We developed the California Superintendents Collaborative Network over the course of 17 years engaging with district leaders to connect research to practice.
+Our primary objective is to form an ongoing network of practicing superintendents who are deeply committed to creating coherent and effective systems of instruction in their districts; a network of superintendents who have a genuine willingness to collaboratively explore a variety of implementation strategies that support teaching and learning of all students using a “problems of practice and theories of action” model of collective inquiry.

 Systems Transformation Collaborative